MicrosoftDocs/azure-dev-docs/articles/python/quickstart-azd-django-postgres-aca.md

 ---
-title: Deploy a new Django + PostgreSQL web app to Azure Container Apps using azd templates
+title: Create and deploy a Python web app to Azure using an azd template
 description: Quickstart articles featuring the AZD template to help you get started with a complete project in 15 minutes. ms.date: 8/18/2023 ms.topic: conceptual ms.custom: devx-track-python
 ---

-# Quickstart: Create and deploy a Django + PostgreSQL app to Azure Container Apps using an azd template
+# Quickstart: Create and deploy a Python web app to Azure using an azd template

 This quickstart guides you through the easiest and fastest way to create and deploy a Python web and database solution to Azure.
 By following the instructions in this quickstart, you will:

+- Choose an azd template based on the Python web framework, Azure web hosting platform, and Azure database platform you want to build on.
 - Use CLI commands to run an azd template to create a sample web app and database, and create and configure the necessary Azure resources, then deploy the sample web app to Azure.
 - Edit the web app on your local computer and use an azd command to redeploy.
 - Use an azd command to clean up Azure resources.